 - Software/connections: Software to be set up in a test environment is required to meet the needs of your firm.

-E.g. Linux, Apache, PHP are to be set up on a web server.
+E.g. Linux, Apache, and PHP are to be set up on a web server.
 MySQL is to be on the Database Server.
 Software also includes PHP Plugin, Database Plugin, etc.

 - Environment data: Standard test datasets should be checked for availability.
 Test data collection for regression testing would be more effective if recorded in a Defect administration system.